allenai/persona-bias/README.md

 ## 🧪 Model outputs
 Coming soon!
-Watch this space for over 1.5 Million model outputs from 4 LLMs.
+Watch [https://huggingface.co/datasets/allenai/persona-bias] (https://huggingface.co/datasets/allenai/persona-bias) for over 1.5 Million model outputs from 4 LLMs.

 ## 📝 Citation
 Please cite our paper if you use the code or data in this repository.